nf-core/eager/docs/usage.md

                \# Other nextflow hidden files, eg. history of pipeline runs and old logs.
 ```

-To see the the EAGER pipeline help message run: `nextflow run nf-core/eager --help`
+To see the the nf-core/eager pipeline help message run: `nextflow run nf-core/eager --help`

 > By default, if a pipeline step fails, nf-core/eager will resubmit the job with twice the amount of CPU and memory.
 This will occur two times before failing.